What is Housing Benefit and Council Tax Support?

 - how you can appeal if you think this is wrong.

-If you want more information, we have a leaflet called ‘What happens when you’ve been paid too much Housing Benefit or Council Tax Benefit’.
+If you want more information, we have a leaflet called ‘What happens when you’ve been paid too much Housing Benefit or Council Tax Support’.
 Just pick up a copy – from any of our customer service centres.

-Most full-time students cannot get Housing Benefit or Council Tax Benefit, as they are expected to use other money (such as their student loan or grant ) to pay for their accommodation.
+Most full-time students cannot get Housing Benefit or Council Tax Support, as they are expected to use other money (such as their student loan or grant ) to pay for their accommodation.
 However, there are exceptions - see below for some examples.

 If you are a student, you may be able to get benefit if: